A 10d view on the KKLT AdS vacuum and uplifting: Introduction

 Simultaneously with this work two other works appeared \cite{Carta:2019rhx, Hamada:2019ack} about the same problem and one of these works \cite{Hamada:2019ack} comes to a very different conclusion then us.
-We comment in section \ref{Sec:Discussion} on the relation between our work and these two other papers.
+We discuss in section \ref{Sec:Discussion} on the relation between our work and these two other papers.
+The difference relates to manner the energy-momentum tensor is computed and the alternative method of \cite{Hamada:2019ack} and \cite{Carta:2019rhx} does reproduce qualitatively the KKLT effective field theory and finds no dangerous flattening effects when anti-branes are added.